Find Affordable College Courses

 Full Agriculture & Agriculture Operations at Southeast Technical College Report

-South Dakota State University landed the #19 spot in the 2023 rankings for the best value agriculture and agriculture operations programs.
+South Dakota State University did quite well in this year’s ranking of the best value schools for agriculture and agriculture operations students.
+It came in at #19 on the list.
 South Dakota State is a large public school located in the town of Brookings.

-South Dakota State undergraduate students pay an average of $12,809 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at South Dakota State are $12,809 per year.
 After completing their degree, agriculture and agriculture operations graduates from South Dakota State carry an average student debtload of $23,230.
 This translates to an average monthly loan payment of $184, based on a 10-year repayment plan.

 Honorable Mentions